skarumbairam/Javascript-React-LearningKit/DSA.md

 # Data Structure & Algorithms (Thanks to Namaste JS Akshay Shaini)

+1. Given an array [10,40,20,54,100], find the index of the specific element; if the number is not found, return -1.\
+2. Get the number of repetitions of negative integers in the array [-10,40,-20,54,100]
+3. Find the greatest number in the given array [-10,40,-20,54,100]
+4. Find the smallest number in the given array [-10,-40,-20, -54, -100]
+5. Find the second largest number in the given array [10,40,20,54,100]
+6. Given an integer num, return the number of digits in num , let num=3457756, output = 7
+7. Reverse the number
+8. Check if the given number is a palindrome, true or false: 7447 - true, 84523 - false
+9. Remove duplicates from the given sorted array (Non Decreasing Order - which means array can contain duplicate values) ( Increasing order : a[i+1] > a[i], decreasing order : a[i+1] < a[i])
+10.

 ## Some Problems with Using Loops and Arrays

 1. Question: Given an array [10,40,20,54,100], find the index of the specific element; if the number is not found, return -1.